Forside

 Our core competences lie within developing the optimal design of the aluminium parts, the casting and heating process plus finishing the parts produced in series.

-When it comes to tools/moulds JAI has close cooperations with selected tool makers, who manufacture the toolings based on CAD/CAM drawings from JAI - and in close cooperation with us.
+When it comes to tools/moulds, JAI has close cooperation with selected tool makers, who manufacture the toolings based on CAD/CAM drawings from JAI, and in close cooperation with us.

 Complex Parts – Design Freedom

-We have extensive experience in re-designing 2 or more parts into a single casted part, which has resulted in significant savings for our customers.
-For added complexity, we weld casted aluminum parts together or combine casted parts with extruded parts.
+We have extensive experience in re-designing 2 or more parts into a single cast part, which has resulted in significant savings for our customers.
+For added complexity, we weld cast aluminum parts together or combine cast parts with extruded parts.
 We create complex internal channel systems using sand cores – typically, we produce multiple sand cores that are assembled into one complex sand core.

 Series Production